jordi-zaragoza/face_classifier/README.md

 If you want to use the library directly, go to [pypi](https://pypi.org/project/face-classify).

-# Disclaimer
+## Disclaimer
 The classifier works better with face cropped pictures, the models have been trained using [this face recognition repossitory](https://pypi.org/project/face-recognition/) on group pictures.

-Better use it in combination or crop the face picture yourself.
+Better use them in combination or crop the face picture yourself.

 This repository comes with absolutely no guarantees.